gching/wit_ruby/README.md

 ### Result

 Every method returns a class wrapper corresponding specifically to the results pertaining to it.
+Each object returned has its own unique defined methods to make your lives easier in getting the specific information from the results.
+Do look over the documentation to see what you can specifically call.

 The superclass that is inherited (Wit::REST::Result) allows for you to easily access the results of the API call.
 The results is converted to a hash and is saved in this result class.
 You can call methods on it and if it matches the result's hash, it will return it's value.
 For example,

     results.hash = {"a" => "b"}